Exponential growth in the rational homology of free loop spaces and in torsion homotopy groups: Exponential growth in : Case III

-Theorem~\ref{sumgoodthm} partially generalizes a result of Lambrechts~\cite[Theorem 3]{L2} and its improvement by F\'{e}lix-Halperin-Thomas \cite[Theorem 1.4]{FHT3}.
+Theorem~\ref{sumgoodthm} partially generalizes a result of Lambrechts~\cite[Theorem 3]{L2} and its improvement by F\'{e}lix-Halperin-Thomas \cite[Theorem 1.4]{FHT5}.
 They both considered the connected sum $M\conn N$ of two $n$-dimensional closed simply-connected manifolds.
 Lambrechts showed that if the rational cohomology of $M$ or $N$ is not generated by a single class then $\calL(M\conn N)$ has exponential growth.
 F\'{e}lix-Thomas-Halperin improved on this by showing that if the rational cohomology of $M$ is not generated by a single class while~$N$ is not rationally a sphere, then $\calL(M\conn N)$ has good exponential growth.
 By comparison, in the special case of $\Sigma A=S^{n-1}$ and $M$ and $N$ being $n$-dimensional closed simply-connected manifolds, the generalized connected sum $M\mathop{\conn}\limits_{S^{n-1}} N$ is the usual connected sum $M\conn N$.
-If both the rational cohomology algebras of $M$ and~$N$ are not generated by a single class then the attaching maps $f$ and~$g$ are inert by \cite{HL}.
+If both the rational cohomology algebras of $M$ and~$N$ are not generated by a single class then the attaching maps $f$ and~$g$ are inert by \cite[Theorem 5.1]{HL}.
+Since $M\conn N$ is a simply-connected finite $CW$-complex, Corollary~\ref{FHTlogindexcor} implies that ${\rm log}~{\rm index}(H_{\ast}(\Omega(M\conn N);\mathbb{Q}))<\infty$.
 Therefore Theorem~\ref{sumgoodthm} implies $\calL(M\conn N)$ has good exponential growth.